benchristel/t/README.md

 ## API

 - `t.subj`: Your tests should set this property to a description of the item under test.
 Printed in test results.
-- `t.case`: Your tests should set this property to a description of the test case.
+- `t.desc`: Your tests should set this property to a description of the test case.
 Printed in test results.
 - `expect(actual, predicate, expected)`: Assert that the predicate function returns true when called like this: `predicate(actual, expected)`.
 If the predicate function has a property `displayName`, it will be printed in test failures.
 Otherwise, the `name` of the predicate will be printed.

 Several predicates for use with `expect` are included.
 These are: